← All claims

 2023 · Eur J Nutr

-RCT mixed moderate Food texture and eating rate, more than NOVA processing level per se, drove higher energy intake, implicating mechanism over the UPF label.
+RCT tested-null low Food texture and eating rate, more than NOVA processing level per se, drove higher energy intake, implicating mechanism over the UPF label.

 Galdino-Silva